A Survey of Reinforcement Learning For Economics: Bandits and Dynamic Pricing

+The first simulation studies WARP and partial identification using the environment in \citet{Misra2019}.
+The second studies how demand-curve learning shares information across prices.

-I run six algorithms on the \citet{Misra2019} demand environment to trace how cumulative regret responds to increasing structural knowledge.\footnote{The environment has $K = 100$ prices on a grid from \$0.01 to \$1.00, $S = 1{,}000$ consumer segments with equal weights, within-segment heterogeneity $\delta = 0.1$, and segment midpoints $v_s \sim \mathrm{Uniform}(0.1, 0.9)$.
+The first simulation runs six algorithms on the \citet{Misra2019} demand environment to trace how cumulative regret responds to increasing structural knowledge.\footnote{The environment has $K = 100$ prices on a grid from \$0.01 to \$1.00, $S = 1{,}000$ consumer segments with equal weights, within-segment heterogeneity $\delta = 0.1$, and segment midpoints $v_s \sim \mathrm{Uniform}(0.1, 0.9)$.
 A consumer purchases if and only if $v_i \geq p$ (WARP).
-Each algorithm runs across 10 seeds with $T = 200{,}000$ rounds.} The six algorithms, ordered by the structural knowledge they exploit, are: (0) $\varepsilon$-greedy with $\varepsilon = 0.1$, which never adapts its exploration rate; (1) Learn-Then-Earn (LTE), which explores uniformly for the first 5\% of rounds and then commits to the empirical best price; (2) UCB1 \citep{auer2002}, which adapts exploration via confidence bounds but ignores demand structure; (3) Thompson Sampling \citep{Thompson1933}, which maintains a Bayesian posterior over purchase rates\footnote{At each period the algorithm draws one sample $\tilde{\mu}_k$ from each arm's posterior over its purchase rate and selects the arm with the highest sampled expected profit $p_k \tilde{\mu}_k$; arms with uncertain posteriors have high-variance draws and are selected frequently, while well-estimated arms are selected in proportion to how likely they are optimal.}; (4) UCB-PI \citep{Misra2019}, which uses WARP to eliminate dominated prices and scales the exploration bonus by the price level; and (5) UCB-PI-tuned, which adds a variance-based refinement to the exploration bonus.
+Each algorithm runs across 10 seeds with $T = 200{,}000$ rounds.} This is a WARP and partial-identification demonstration, not a comparison against GP-UCB, GP-TS, or monotone GP demand-curve methods.
+The six algorithms are ordered by the structural knowledge they exploit.
+They are (0) $\varepsilon$-greedy with $\varepsilon = 0.1$, which never adapts its exploration rate; (1) Learn-Then-Earn (LTE), which explores uniformly for the first 5\% of rounds and then commits to the empirical best price; (2) UCB1 \citep{auer2002}, which adapts exploration via confidence bounds but ignores demand structure; (3) Thompson Sampling \citep{Thompson1933}, which maintains a Bayesian posterior over purchase rates\footnote{At each period the algorithm draws one sample $\tilde{\mu}_k$ from each arm's posterior over its purchase rate and selects the arm with the highest sampled expected profit $p_k \tilde{\mu}_k$; arms with uncertain posteriors have high-variance draws and are selected frequently, while well-estimated arms are selected in proportion to how likely they are optimal.}; (4) UCB-PI \citep{Misra2019}, which uses WARP to eliminate dominated prices and scales the exploration bonus by the price level\footnote{The UCB-PI implementation needs an estimate of the within-segment heterogeneity $\delta$.
+From the segments with both a strict lower and upper bound on the purchase threshold, the simulation forms per-segment half-widths $\hat{\delta}_s = (\hat{p}_{s,\max} - \hat{p}_{s,\min})/2$ and uses $\hat{\delta} = \hat{\delta}_{\max} + (\hat{\delta}_{\max} - \overline{\hat{\delta}})$, which inflates the largest observed half-width by its gap from the mean.
+The cited paper does not use this exact form.
+It is included as a reference point against the standard UCB-PI; \citet{Misra2019} estimates $\delta$ from the data but uses a different concrete expression.}; and (5) UCB-PI-tuned, which adds a variance-based refinement to the exploration bonus.